opentap/LabVIEW/doc/LabVIEW.md

 The first step in getting your LabVIEW project to run inside OpenTAP is to use the LabVIEW Application Builder plugin to build your project into a .NET DLL.

-This is done by building adding a build specification targeting a .NET Interop Assembly as seen below.
+This is done by adding a build specification targeting a .NET Interop Assembly as seen below.

 ![Adding A Build Specification](images/Adding_A_Build_Specification.png)